• THE CORNFLOWER •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Grande Gentiane

-Large, hardy and perennial grass that can live to 50 years and takes 10 years to flower the first time.
+A large, hardy perennial herb, it can live for 50 years and takes 10 years to flower the first time.
 Its strong root, which contains bitter glucosides, is used to make very famous aperitif drinks.
 Not to be confused with the white veratre, which is very toxic.

 • THE GREAT MARGARITA •